April 21, 2022

 Managed File Transfer as a Service (MFTaaS) is a cloud based MFT solution that enables organizations to securely transfer and share files and data by combining the security, efficiency, and automation of MFT with the benefits of SaaS.
 The MFTaaS solution provider will be responsible for infrastructure, fault tolerance, load scaling and balancing, patching, development, and any software or security updates that may occur.
 MFTaaS is hosted by your MFT provider as a SaaS solution with the added benefit of removing hardware (IaaS) administration needs, PaaS administration needs, and additional administrative headcount needs for your organization to host your own file transfer solution.

 The billion-dollar global marketplace is pushing advancements and innovation to rapidly evolve.
-This means that there are innovative solutions popping up that will increasingly change the landscape as the marketplace advances and established providers such as FTP Today continue to develop the platforms.
+This means that there are innovative solutions popping up that will increasingly change the landscape as the marketplace advances and established providers such as Sharetru continue to develop the platforms.

 Risks